label32/LootProtect/README.md

 - Uses ZoneManager, Friends, Clans, Rust teams

-- Player boxes, workbenches, etc. are protected from opening by others.
+- Player boxes, workbenches, etc. are protected from opening and pickup by others.
 With Friends/Clans/Teams support, a player's friends will maintain access.

 - A list of zones can be set to only protect boxes in those zones.